 Many dental emergencies are fairly preventable.
-Dental injuries, for example, can be avoided by using protective mouthguards while playing sports or using your teeth as tools to open containers and packages.
-Dental infections, cavities, and severe periodontitis, on the other hand, can be avoided by practicing good oral hygiene regularly.
+Dental injuries, for example, can be avoided by using sports mouthguards while playing sports or using your teeth as tools to open containers and packages.
+Dental infections, cavities, and severe periodontal disease treatment risks, on the other hand, can be avoided by practicing good oral hygiene regularly.

 If a tooth has been knocked clean out of the mouth, it is essential to see a dentist immediately.
 When a tooth exits the mouth, tissues, nerves, and blood vessels become damaged.
 If the tooth can be placed back into its socket within an hour, there is a chance the tissues will grow to support the tooth once again.